 4. Large scale art

 As the adage goes, “go big or go home”.
 Instead of a gallery wall, large scale art will be taking centre stage in 2020 and it’s slowly making its way into our home through wallpaper, artwork, tapestries and photographs.
-Choose a piece of art that you love or is meaningful to you and place it as a backdrop for your bed.
-It’ll dramatically transform any dull bedroom into a spellbinding one.
+Choose a piece of art that you love or is meaningful to you and place it as a backdrop for your bed or sofa.
+It’ll dramatically transform any dull space into a spellbinding one.
 With that large piece of art, you don’t even need other accessories!